 We went up to the summit of Tichoukt three times.
 The first climb was memorable, because the soles on my boots fell apart.
-I had given them to Jim Humphrey, living in Rabat at the time, to have resoled.
-The shoe maker put the soles on perfectly, but the rubber was so soft that the limestone tore it to shreds.
+I had given them to Jim Humphrey, living in Rabat at the time, to have them resoled.
+The shoemaker put the soles on perfectly, but the rubber was so soft that the limestone tore it to shreds.
 I had hardly any soles left when we returned!

-Louden Kiracofe was with me, but we were disappointed by the views, which were limited by haze and clouds.
+Louden Kiracofe was with me.
+We were disappointed by the views, which were limited by haze and clouds.
 We just went up the west side of the mountain, which is separated from the true summit by a little saddle.

 Gaylord Barr and Karin Carter and I climbed Tichoukt in the late fall, but the best ascent was with Louden in the winter.
 We approached from the south side of the mountain, climbed to the saddle, and just followed the ridge to the top where there was a geodesic marker.

 The mountain had snow, and the view at sunset was memorable.
-The snow covered summits of Bouiblane and Bou Naceur were sandwiched between the setting sun and the clouds, in a terrific vista.
+The snow-covered summits of Bouiblane and Bou Naceur were sandwiched between the setting sun and the clouds, in a terrific vista.